w3f/polkadot-wiki/docs/claims.md

 time after genesis.
 There is no time limit for making your claim so feel free to do this whenever you are most comfortable.

+> Note: When you make a claim, at the same time you will make an attestation to the
+> required statement.
+The two actions "claim" and "attest" are done at once in a `claim_attest`
+> transaction, but for the most part this is simplified from the perspective of the UI.

 ### What you will need

 - The Ethereum account that holds the DOT indicator tokens.